Part I Overview Information

 Selection of an application for award is not an authorization to begin performance.
 An awardee has up to six months from the issue date on the NRFA to activate the award.

-Activation: No funds may be disbursed until the fellow has started training under the award and an Activation Notice (PHS 416-5, Rev. 10/05) and a Payback Agreement (PHS 6031, Rev. 10/05) has been submitted to the NIH.
+Activation: No funds may be disbursed until the fellow has started training under the award and an Activation Notice (PHS 416-5, Rev. 10/05) has been submitted to the NIH.
 A fellow has up to 6 months from the issue date on the award notice to activate the award.
-Under unusual circumstances, an NIH Institute may grant an extension of the activation period upon receipt of a specific request from the fellow, countersigned by the sponsor and an institutional official.
+Under unusual circumstances, an NIH Institute may grant an extension of the activation date upon receipt of a specific request from the fellow, countersigned by the sponsor and an institutional official.

-Fellowships must be administered in accordance with the current NRSA section of the Grants Policy Statement at http://grants.nih.gov/grants/policy/policy.htm), and any terms and conditions specified on the Notice of Research Fellowship Award.
+Fellowships must be administered in accordance with the current NRSA section of the Grants Policy Statement (http://grants.nih.gov/grants/policy/policy.htm), and any terms and conditions specified on the Notice of Research Fellowship Award.

-While Ruth L. Kirschstein-NRSA awardees are required to pursue research training full time, normally defined as 40 hours per week, or as specified by the sponsoring institution in accordance with its own policies, under unusual and pressing personal circumstances, a fellow may submit a written request to the awarding component to permit less than full-time training.
+While Kirschstein-NRSA awardees are required to pursue research training full time, normally defined as 40 hours per week, or as specified by the sponsoring institution in accordance with its own policies, under unusual and pressing personal circumstances, a fellow may submit a written request to the awarding component to permit less than full-time training.
 Such requests will be considered on a case-by-case basis.
 They must be approved by the awarding NIH Institute or Center in advance for each budget period.
 The nature of the circumstances requiring the part-time training might include medical conditions, disability, or pressing personal or family situations such as child or elder care.
 Permission for part-time training will not be approved to accommodate other sources of funding, job opportunities, clinical practice, clinical training, or for other responsibilities associated with the fellow's position at the institution.
 In each case, the fellow must submit a written request countersigned by the sponsor and an appropriate institutional business official that includes documentation supporting the need for part-time training.
 The written request also must include an estimate of the expected duration of the period of part-time training, an assurance that the fellow intends to return to full-time training when that becomes possible, and an assurance that the trainee intends to complete the proposed research training program.
 In no case will it be permissible for the fellow to be engaged in Ruth L. Kirschstein-NRSA supported research training for less than 50 percent effort.
-Individuals who must reduce their commitment to less than 50 percent effort must take a leave-of-absence from Ruth L. Kirschstein-NRSA fellowship support.
-The fellowship notice of award will be reissued and the stipend will be pro-rated during the period of any approved part-time training.
-Part-time training may affect the rate of accrual or repayment of the service obligation for postdoctoral fellows.
+Individuals who must reduce their commitment to less than 50 percent effort must take a leave of absence from Kirschstein-NRSA fellowship support.
+The notice of research fellowship award will be reissued and the stipend will be pro-rated during the period of any approved part-time training.

-Fellowships made primarily for educational purposes are exempted from the PHS invention requirements.
-F32 awards will not contain any provision giving PHS rights to inventions made by the awardee.
+Fellowships made primarily for research educational purposes are exempted from the PHS invention requirements.
+F31 awards will not contain any provision giving PHS rights to inventions made by the awardee.

 Publication and Sharing of Research Results

 NIH supports the practical application and sharing of outcomes of funded research.
-Therefore, fellows should make the results and accomplishments of their Ruth L. Kirschstein-NRSA fellowship activities available to the research community and to the public at large.
+Therefore, fellows should make the results and accomplishments of their Kirschstein-NRSA fellowship activities available to the research community and to the public at large.
 The grantee organization should assist fellows in these activities, including the further development of discoveries and inventions for furthering research and benefiting the public.
 No restrictions should be placed on the publication of results in a timely manner.

 Except as otherwise provided in the terms and conditions of the award, the recipient is free to arrange for copyright without approval when publications, data, or other copyrightable works are developed in the course of work under a PHS grant-supported project or activity.
 Any such copyrighted or copyrightable works shall be subject to a royalty-free, nonexclusive, and irrevocable license to the Government to reproduce, publish, or otherwise use them, and to authorize others to do so for Federal Government purposes.